-^{12} In our opinion, "groups of others" can be considered to be synonymous with "reference groups as perspectives" in Shibutani's famous article: T. Shibutani, 1955, Reference Groups as Perspectives, The American Journal of Sociology, 60 (6): 562-9--Japanese translation (provisional version) by Kuwabara et al.: http://hdl.handle.net/10232/12977--.
+^{12} In our judgement, "groups of others" can be considered to be synonymous with "reference groups as perspectives" in Shibutani's famous article: T. Shibutani, 1955, Reference Groups as Perspectives, The American Journal of Sociology, 60 (6): 562-9.

 he/she belongs.